 A smaller puppy will not need so much room.
 If you are unable to buy different sized crates, use a partition to create a smaller area.
 A smaller space will aid house training as your puppy will be less inclined to mess where they sleep.
 Remember that if the crate is too big, that does not give a sense of security to your dog and does not accustom your husky to cleanliness and will lead to an ‘accidents’, especially when you start potty train your husky with help of using a crate.

 Crates are easily available and can be bought from any large pet store or online (for example at Amazon.com).
 As mentioned earlier avoid fabric constructions.
-Instead, look for an all-wire crate with a plastic bottom that makes for keeping things tidy and easy cleaning, like this one – iCrate Single Door & Double Door Folding Metal Dog Crate
+Instead, look for an all-wire crate with a plastic bottom that makes for keeping things tidy and easy cleaning.
+We like this one on Amazon – iCrate Single Door & Double Door Folding Metal Dog Crate

 When is the time to use a crate for a husky puppy?

 The best time is when you bring a puppy to your house the first time.
 If you bought a puppy from a breeder, there is a high probability that he/she already knows what a restriction is.
 If the puppy is less than four months old, he should not have the problem of perceiving the cage as his “home”.
 If he is older, then it will not be so easy, but this can and should be achieved.

 My dog’s crate is in a corner of the dining room, away from heat and drafts.
 You can put yours in the corner of the kitchen, living room or in any other similar place where the family gathered and spend their time very often.
 Do not use newspapers in the cage; instead, place a piece of blanket or towel, or any other bedding that can be easily washed in the event of an “accident.”